cosmos72/gomacro/doc/generics-wishlist.md

   but even in such case you cannot define a custom implementation:\
   operator `<` compares `time.Duration` values as it would compare `int64`.

-  So let's say that `Ordered` will use a function `Less()` to compare values.\
+  So let's say that `Ordered` will instead use a **function** `Less()` to compare values.\
-  Here we hit another Go (intentional) limitation: function overloading is not supported, i.e. it's not possible to define multiple functions with the same name and different signatures.
+  Here we hit another Go (intentional) limitation: function overloading is not supported,\
+  i.e. it's not possible to define multiple functions with the same name and different signatures.

   Ok, then let's say that `Ordered` will use a **method** `Less()` to compare values.\
   How do we express that a type must have a method `Less()` to be `Ordered`?\
-  With an interface, of course!
+  With an interface, of course:
   ```Go
     type Ordered interface {
 	  Less(/*what here?*/) bool